-QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the quarterly period ended March 31, 2022

-OR

-TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the transition period from to

-Commission File Number: 001-41196

-USCB Financial Holdings, Inc. (Exact name of registrant as specified in its charter)

-Florida

-(State or other jurisdiction of incorporation or organization)

-87-4070846 (I.R.S.
-Employer Identification No.)

-2301 N.W.
-87th Avenue, Miami, FL 33172

-(Address of principal executive offices) (zip code)

-Registrant's telephone number, including area code: (305) 715-5200

-Securities registered pursuant to Section 12(b) of the Act:

-Title of each class Class A common stock. \$1.00 par value per share Trading Symbol(s) USCB

-Name of each exchange on which registered The Nasdaq Stock Market LLC

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes \boxtimes No \square

-Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (\$232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-Yes \boxtimes No \square

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer," "non-accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer 🗆 Accelerated filer 🗆 Non-accelerated filer 🗆 Smaller reporting company 🗵 Emerging growth company 🖾

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes 🗆 No 🗵
+☑ QUARTERLY REPORT PURSUAI NT TO SECTION 13 OR 15(d) C OF THE SECURITIES EXCHANGE ACT OF 1934 For the quarterly period ended June 3 30, 2022 OR ☐ TRANSITION REPORT PURSUAN T TO SECTION 13 OR 15(d) OI F THE SECURITIES EXCHANGE ACT OF 1934 For the transition period fromt o Con nmission File Number: 001-41 196 ${f JSCB}$ financial H OLDINGS JSCB Financial Holdings, Inc. ne of registrant as specified in it Florida 87-4070846 (State or other jurisdiction of incorporation or organization) (I.R.S.
+Employer Identification No.) N.W.
+87th Avenue, Miami, FL 3 of principal executive offices) (z Registrant's teleph one number, including area cod e: (305) 715-5200 Securities re gistered pursuant to Section 12( b) of the Act: Title of each class Trading Symbol(s) Name of each exchange on which registered Class A common stock, \$1.00 par value per share USCB The Nasdaq Stock Market LLC Indicate by check mark whether the registrant (1) has Act of 1934 during the preceding 12 months (or for seen subject to such filing requirements for the past such shorter period that the regis eractive Data File required to be submitted pursuant nonths (or for such shorter period that the registrant Indicate by check mark whether the registrant is a la company or an emerging growth company.
+See th "smaller reporting company," and "emerging growth or the company of the e definitions of "large accelerate ted filer," "accelerated filer," "non-accelerated filer," Large accelerated filer $\square$ Accelerated filer $\square$ Non- accelerated filer $\square$ Smaller rep orting company $oxtimes$ Emerging growth company $oxtimes$ If an emerging growth company, indicate by check mouth any new or revised financial accounting standar Indicate by check mark whether the registrant is a sh nell company (as defined in Rule e 12b-2 of the Exchange Act).
+Yes $\square$ No $\boxtimes$

 Indicate the number of shares outstanding of each of the issuer's classes of common stock, as of the latest practicable date.
-As of May 1, 2022, the registrant had 20,000,753 shares of Class A common stock outstanding.
+As of August 1, 2022, the registrant had 20,000,753 shares of Class A common stock outstanding.

-FORM 10-Q MARCH 31, 2022
+FORM 10-Q June 30, 2022